 Because of the seasonality in some businesses, the CCC for the TTM period may not be strictly comparable to the fiscal-year periods shown in the chart.
 Even the steadiest-looking businesses on an annual basis will experience some quarterly fluctuations in the CCC.
 To get an understanding of the usual ebb and flow at Crane, consult the quarterly-period chart below.

 Source: S&P Capital IQ.
 Dollar amounts in millions.
 FQ = fiscal quarter.

 Considering the numbers on a quarterly basis, the CCC trend at Crane looks OK.
-At 99.4 days, it is 6.7 days worse than the average of the past eight quarters.
+At 95.7 days, it is little changed from the average of the past eight quarters.
 Investors will want to keep an eye on this for the future to make sure it doesn't stray too far in the wrong direction.
 With both 12-month and quarterly CCC running worse than average, Crane gets low marks in this cash-conversion checkup.

 Add Crane to My Watchlist.

 The article 1 Reason Crane's Earnings Aren't So Hot originally appeared on Fool.com.

 Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
 The Motley Fool has no positions in the stocks mentioned above.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.